KonradSzafer/motion-planning-net/README.md

 This element is necessary to focus network learning on the path.
 Each image has a resolution of 120x120px.

 A* algorithm was used for path planning.
 Points on turns were determined from the generated paths and saved in separate JSON files.
-To minimize the number of points on the turns, a special heuristic has been implemented to reduce it.
+To minimize the number of points on the turns, a special heuristic has been implemented.

 Unsolved samples:
 <p align="center">